impierce/ssi-agent/agent_issuance/README.md

 ### Credential expiration

-You can set the expiration of a credential by providing a **fixed** expiration date so that the credential is only valid until that time or a **relative** expiration ("duration") that will be added on top of the current time when the issuance is happening.
+You are required to set the expiration of a credential by providing an expiration date after which the credential should be rejected by verifiers.

-Values are accepted in the ISO 8601 format.
-The following examples are valid:

-- Fixed expiry date:
-  - `2024-12-06T14:30:00Z`
-- Relative from the point of issuance:
-  - `P7D` (7 days)
-  - `P1Y` (1 year)
-  - `P3Y6M` (3 years and 6 months)
-  - `PT8H` (8 hours)
+Expiration dates need to contain date and time (relative to UTC) following the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard, such as `2024-12-09T10:15:00Z`.

 > If you want the credential to be valid forever, you can set the expiration to `never`.
-The `exp` JWT claim will then not be present at all.
+The `exp` claim in the JWT will then be omitted.

-#### Config hierarchy

-There are multiple ways to set the expiration date for a credential.
-The hierarchy is as follows:

-- If not specified, no expiration date is set which makes the credential valid forever.
-- If there is a value set in the `config.yaml` under the `credential_expires` key, it will be used as the default expiration for all credentials.
-- If a value is explicitly provided in the `expires` key when a call towards the Issuance API is made, it is preferred over all other settings.